PowerShell/PowerShell-RFC/1-Draft/RFC0013-PowerShellGet-PowerShellGallery_PreRelease_Version_Support.md

 	This means that installing a newer pre-release version when an older pre-release exists will follow the same rules as any Update-Module or Install-Module command where the user specifies the same version that is already on the local system (which means -Force is required).
 	The newer version will over-write the previously-installed version in that instance.
 	In updated versions of the PowerShellGet cmdlets, a verbose message will be displayed to indicate this had occurred.
+* Filtering out pre-releases happens on client
+	* This RFC was initially written incorrectly stating that the filtering is in the REST layer.
+	That has been corrected in version 0.3.0 of this RFC.
+	* The reason for doing this on the client (in PowerShell Get) stems from the fact that PowerShell Gallery and PowerShellGet are based on Nuget, which provides the filtering for PreRelease items.
+	Nuget handles this in the client layer, not in the REST API.